akosba/jsnark/README.md

 	`$ cd jsnark/libsnark`

-	`$ ./prepare-depends.sh`
+	`$ git submodule init && git submodule update`

+	`$ mkdir build && cd build && cmake ..`

 	`$ make`

-The makefile has been modified to produce the one needed executable for the interface.
-The executable will appear under src/interface
+The CMakeLists files were modified to produce the needed executable for the interface.
+The executable will appear under build/libsnark/jsnark_interface

 - Compile and test the JsnarkCircuitBuilder project as in the next section..

 ### Running and Testing JsnarkCircuitBuilder
-To compile the JsnarkCircuitBuilder project via command line,
+To compile the JsnarkCircuitBuilder project via command line, from the jsnark directory:

     $ cd JsnarkCircuitBuilder
     $ mkdir -p bin